 Covers topics in analytical geometry and trigonometry.
-There is an emphasis on algebraic manipulation and on applications of the topics covered in the field of design.
+There is an emphasis on algebraic manipulation and on applications of the topics covered to the design field.
 Required for Architecture/Landscape/Interiors majors.

 Symbolic Logic MATH336

 An introduction to the study of symbolic logic and the application of mathematical methods in the study of reasoning, in which certain symbols are used to represent certain relationships.
 Looks at the ways that logical forms can be used in deductive reasoning and how language can be analyzed using abstract symbolic structures.